1. What are skin metastases?

 2. Symptoms of skin metastases

-Symptoms of skin metastases include a:
+Symptoms of skin metastases can vary, but may include:

-- Lasting rash
+- A lasting rash

 Sometimes the symptoms of skin metastases, such as redness and inflammation, may look like an infection of the skin called cellulitis.